rgdonohue/us-counties-and-maga/README.md

 ## Key Findings from Spatial Analysis

-> **⚠️ PRELIMINARY ANALYSIS**: These data graphics and statistical findings are from early-stage exploratory analysis and should be considered preliminary.
+> **⚠️ PRELIMINARY ANALYSIS**: These data graphics and statistical findings are from early-stage exploratory analysis of real data (downloaded per the Data Acquisition Checklist below) and should be considered preliminary.
+The repository ships with synthetic sample data for testing; **these findings are NOT reproducible from the sample data alone**.
 Full model specifications, robustness checks, and peer review are ongoing.
 County-level associations do not imply individual-level behavior (ecological fallacy).

-Our exploratory spatial data analysis (ESDA) reveals significant geographic clustering in both community distress and Trump voting patterns, with strong positive correlations:
+Our exploratory spatial data analysis (ESDA) of ~3,143 U.S. counties reveals significant geographic clustering in both community distress and Trump voting patterns, with strong positive correlations:

 <div align="center">